flash62au/EngineDriver_Home/docs/operation/interface.rst

    :scale: 8 %
    :align: right

-The *Throttle Screen* has two distinct areas:
+The |T-S| has two distinct areas:

 * The Action Bar
 * One or more Throttle Areas

-There are also some settings that impact the whole Throttle Screen which described towards the end of this section:
+There are also some settings that impact the whole |T-S| which described towards the end of this section:

 * Background
 * Immersive Mode (Full Screen)
 * Swipe Up / Down
 * Accelerometer (Shake)

-The *Throttle Screen* allows you to control:
+The |T-S| allows you to control:

 - Access common functions from the Action Bar and Menu
 - Control one or more locos

-The *Throttle Screen* contains between 1 and 6 Throttle areas depending on the Throttle layout chosen and the number of throttles for that layout (only some allow this to be changed).
+The |T-S| contains between 1 and 6 Throttle areas depending on the Throttle layout chosen and the number of throttles for that layout (only some allow this to be changed).

 Throttle Area
 """"""""""""""""""""""""""""""""""""

-Each Throttle on the Throttle Screen will display different information and buttons depending on the ``Throttle Screen Layout`` in the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>`_ preference.
+Each Throttle on the |T-S| will display different information and buttons depending on the ``Throttle Screen Layout`` in the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>`_ preference.

 Each *Throttle Area* allows you to: